Guyana Gold Projects

 Project Highlights

-- Strategic Location: Situated just 170 meters from multi-million-ounce gold deposits, Yono lies within the same gold-enriched geological domain, enhancing its prospectivity for discoveries.
+- Strategic Location: Situated just 170 meters from multi-million-ounce gold deposits of G2 Goldfields and G Mining Ventures, Yono lies within the same gold-enriched geological domain, enhancing its prospectivity for discoveries.

 - Airborne magnetic surveys (September 2025) identified high-priority targets, including the 1.5 km “High Road” magnetic low and structural contacts similar to those hosting nearby high-grade zones.